Robert M. Hopkins

 the visual blight of unwanted advertising —

-ready-made textures that I enjoy exploring
+ready-made textures that I enjoy saturating

-as visceral metaphors for human nature
+and exploring as visceral metaphors for human

-and resilience.”
+nature and resilience.”

 .